langfordG/react-chord-diagram/README.md

 - type: `boolean`

-Display tick marks or not
+Display tick marks or not.

 default: true